 The weather in Iceland in August

 Now, this is a tricky one to predict.
-I have seen it all in August, snow, sun, rain and strong winds BUT thankfully the most common weather is quite good.
-This is my favorite time to camp for example and during this month it starts to get dark and cozy again.
-August is actually when we start to see the first sightings of the Northern Lights again.
+I have seen it all in August: snow, sun, rain and strong winds but, thankfully the most common weather is quite good.
+August is my favorite time of year to go camping and during this month it starts to get dark and cozy again.
+August is also the month when we start to see the first sightings of the Northern Lights again.
 Especially when in the highlands, like when hiking the Laugavegur Trail.

 About 14 – 18 hours of daylight

-Average temperature is between 7.9 °c (about 46 Fahrenheit) and 13 °c (about 55.4 Fahrenheit)
+Average temperature is between 7.9 °C (about 46 Fahrenheit) and 13 °C (about 55.4 Fahrenheit)

 The weather in Iceland in September